unikent/kent-font/README.md

 To display an icon add the approriate `.kf-{icon name}` class to a `<span>` or `<i>` tag.

-For a list of available icons and further examples including varius utility classes please see the demo pages.
+For a list of available icons and further examples including various utility classes please see the demo pages in the `public` directory.

 ## Versions